wp-plugins/debug-objects/readme.txt

 `// Hook on Backend
 define( 'FB_WPDO_BACKEND', TRUE );`

-= Localizations =
-* Thanks for belorussion translation to [Marcis G.](http://pc.de/ "pc.de")
-* Thanks for japanese translation to [Fumito Mizuno](http://ounziw.com/ "Standing on the Shoulder of Linus")
-* Thanks for hindi translation to[Alois M&auml;nner](http://www.nautilus-one.at "http://www.nautilus-one.at")
-* Thanks for dutch translation to [Renè](http://wpwebshop.com/premium-wordpress-themes/ "WP webshop")
-* Thanks for bulgarian language files to [Web Geek](http://webhostinggeeks.com/)

 = More Plugins =
 Please see also my [Premium Plugins](http://wpplugins.com/author/malo.conny/).
 Maybe you find an solution for your requirement.